kumbulanit/t-sql/lesotho/labs/Module_05_Grouping_and_Aggregating_Data_Lab.md

 GROUP BY ei.IndicatorName;
 ```

+**Detailed Query Explanation:** Filtering to three FX indicator codes confines the dataset to USD, ZAR, and EUR series.
+Grouping by `IndicatorName` rolls each currency’s 2024 data into one row while aggregates compute the desired statistics and day counts.
+**Detailed Results Explanation:** The output shows volatility bands per currency, letting analysts quickly see which FX pair was most stable or volatile and how deep the sample size is for each.

 ---

 ### Exercise 5.3: GROUP BY with Multiple Columns

 **Task 6:** Data submissions by source and month
+**Topic:** MS20761 Module 9 Lesson 3 – Track how many data points each source delivers every month
+**Beginner Explanation:** This aggregation counts how many individual observations and unique indicators each data source supplied per month in 2024, splitting provisional versus final entries.

 ```sql
 -- Track data collection by source over time
 SELECT